Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 * As a regular visitor to the site I want to know of any major events or disruptions to normal school activity.
 In this case the alert on the index.html page tells students that lessons will be presented on Skype due to Covid-19.

+## Design
+* Font Type:
+1. 'Big Shoulders Stencil Text', from Google Fonts was used for the logo and headings throughout the site.
+This was chosen as it reminded me of the typeface for the Irish music store and school [Xmusic](https://www.xmusic.ie/).
+I feel that the 'Big Shoulders Stencil Text' font type will appeal more to a user interested in music which is generally a less formal activity than a being a student at a University for example, the website for which would require a more formal font type.
+The secondary font chosen is sans-serif, which most web browsers will display if they don't support the chosen font.
+2. The font type for the rest of the site is 'Source serif pro' from Google Fonts with a fallback font of sans-serif.
+This was chosen for its easy readability.
+* Colour Scheme:
+1. The colors of black, blue, orange, platinum, and white were chosen as they contrast well with each other.
+They are also bright which I feel may contribute to a better user experience on the site.
+2. All five teachers images are in black and white and when hovered over reveal a colour image of that teacher adding to the colour scheme of the site.
+* Pictures:
+Pictures are added throughout the site to add colour, add an image to long text, and provide visual information as to what the staff of the school look like.

 ## Testing

 * The Contact Us button on the index.html page brings the user straight to the Contact page bypassing the rest of the site.
 This page opens up